D-Star-AI/dsRAG/README.md

 - `OpenAIChatAPI`
 - `AnthropicChatAPI`
 - `OllamaChatAPI`

+#### FileSystem
+This defines the file system to be used for saving PDF images.

+For backwards compatibility, if an existing `KnowledgeBase` is loaded in, a `LocalFileSystem` will be created by default using the `storage_directory`.
+This is also the behavior if no `FileSystem` is defined when creating a new `KnowledgeBase`.

+The currently available options are:
+- `LocalFileSystem`
+- `S3FileSystem`

+Usage:
+For the `LocalFileSystem`, only a `base_path` needs to be passed in.
+This defines where the files will be stored on the system
+For the `S3FileSystem`, the following parameters are needed:
+- `base_path`
+- `bucket_name`
+- `region_name`
+- `access_key`
+- `access_secret`

+The `base_path` is used when downloading files from S3.
+The files have to be stored locally in order to be used in the retrieval system.

 ## Config dictionaries
 Since there are a lot of configuration parameters available, they're organized into a few config dictionaries.
 There are four config dictionaries that can be passed in to `add_document` (`auto_context_config`, `file_parsing_config`, `semantic_sectioning_config`, and `chunking_config`) and one that can be passed in to `query` (`rse_params`).